aurismo/OpenTDP/README.md

-# OpenTDP "FIN TDP" - Open Technical Data Package
+# OpenTDP "FIN TDP" - Open Technical Data Package (opentdp.eu)

 OpenTDP — also known as FIN TDP — is an open specification for Technical Data Packages (TDPs).
 It exists to solve a problem the industry has lived with for years: TDPs are constantly referenced, but rarely defined in a way that's concrete enough to implement.
 OpenTDP replaces that ambiguity with a practical, extensible structure that can grow alongside the needs of the communities using it.